Cody-N-Johnston/php7_vagrant_ansible/README.md

 - Ensure you are in the project's root directory and run `vagrant up`.
 This will begin downloading the default image that is used and provisioning the environment through Ansible.

 ## Synced Folders
 The Vagrantfile is set up to switch synced folders depending on OS.
 So if a windows host is running folders will be shared using SMB, otherwise it uses NFS.
-If you are on Windows and run `vagrant up`
+If you are on Windows and run `vagrant up`.
+Following the successful of the environment using the included vagrant.yml playbook you can navigate to http://192.168.20.100 to see the phpinfo results.

 ## Example playbook to build the environment.
 ```